nasa/CTF/plugins/cfs/README.md

 }
 </code></pre>

 ### SendCfsCommandWithRawPayload
 Constructs and sends a command message to CFS with the specified MID, command code, and payload bytes.
-The payload type for this command must be a byte array.
 - **target:** (Optional) A previously registered target name.
 If no name is given, applies to all registered targets.
 - **mid:** The message ID of the command (i.e. "BEX_CMD_MID") (string)
 - **cc:** The command code for the command (i.e. "BEX_NOOP_CC") (string)
 - **hex_buffer:** A hexadecimal string representing the command payload.
-The string must be an even length (2 characters per byte) no larger than the command payload size and contain only hex numerals 0-F.
+The string must be an even length (2 characters per byte) and contain only hex numerals 0-F. The payload will be sized to fit the bytes given.
 - **header:** (Optional) An object where the key is the header field name, and the value is the field value.
   This object is passed into to the `CcsdsCommand` type (as determined by the config field [`ccsds:CCSDS_header_path`](../ccsds_plugin/README.md)) and is not handled by CTF directly.
 It is made available for custom CCSDS header implementations to allow specification of the packet header.